Wear Contacts Lenses for Clear Vision Without Your Glasses

 Some of our clients have a difficult time finding contacts that fit.
 An injury or illness can damage the shape of the eye.
 For keratoconic patients and those who have recently had surgery, specialty lenses can be fitted for them.

 How Long Do They Last?

 Cleaning and maintenance are essential to prolong the life of your lenses and to prevent infections, but lenses do not last forever.
-Single use contacts must be discarded within a day.
-Seven days of continuous wear is common for more durable styles, but FDA restricts any contact from being promoted as lasting more than 30 days without removal and cleaning.
-You will need to replace your contacts periodically.
-The most durable types will last up to six months through repeated uses with proper care.
+Patients will need to replace their contacts periodically.
+Single use contacts must be discarded at the end of the day.
+For more durable styles, seven days of continuous wear is common but FDA restricts any contact from being promoted as lasting more than 30 days without removal and cleaning.
+The most durable types of lenses with proper care will last up to six months of repeated uses.

 Get fitted for your Contacts

 When you are ready to see clearly without the hassle of managing your eye glasses, make an appointment to get fitted for a set of contact lenses.
 Call our office at (703) 578-3600.